WeblateOrg/weblate/docs/admin/install.rst

 Allowed hosts setup
 +++++++++++++++++++

-Django 1.5 and newer require :setting:`ALLOWED_HOSTS` to hold list of domain names your site is allowed to serve, having it empty will block any request.
+Django 1.5 and newer require :setting:`ALLOWED_HOSTS` to hold a list of domain names your site is allowed to serve, having it empty will block any request.

 .. seealso::